HODGSON RUSS LLP

 Any provision of this policy to the contrary notwithstanding, in the unlikely event the Firm collects any Sensitive Information, your explicit consent (i.e. among other things, you must “opt in”) will be obtained before such Sensitive Information is (a) disclosed to a third party or (b) used for a purpose other than the purposes for which such Sensitive Information was originally collected.

 The Firm will protect client information from loss, misuse and unauthorized access, alteration, destruction and disclosure as required by the Rules of Professional Conduct (or other rules) applicable to the Firm’s attorneys and all laws applicable to the Firm; provided, however, that, except as provided in the immediately following sentence, the Firm will, at a minimum, use commercially reasonable efforts to protect Personal Information from loss, misuse and unauthorized access, alteration, destruction and disclosure.
 Certain Personal Information posted by you on the Site may be accessible to the general public, and the Firm is not responsible for protecting such Personal Information from loss, misuse or unauthorized access, alteration, destruction or disclosure.
 For example, if you participate in a public forum on the Site, any information disclosed by you when doing so may be available to the general public.
 Also, since no transmission of information over the Internet or electronic storage of information is completely secure, it is possible that Collected Information could be lost, misused or accessed, altered, destroyed or disclosed without authorization, even if the Firm uses such reasonable efforts.
-In providing information to the Firm, you must assume the risk that Collected Information could be lost, misused or accessed, altered, destroyed or disclosed without authorization.
+In providing information to the Firm, you must assume the risk that, despite the Firm’s use of commercially reasonable efforts to protect your Personal Information, Collected Information could be lost, misused or accessed, altered, destroyed or disclosed without authorization.

 All Collected Information may be used by the Firm for any legitimate business purpose, including, but not limited to, representing our clients, conducting business operations, operating the Site and responding to requests for information.
 However, in the case of Shield Information, and only to the extent required by the Privacy Shield Principles, the Collected Information may only be used if such purpose (a) is not incompatible with the purposes for which Shield Information has been collected by the Firm or (b) has been subsequently authorized by you.
 If the Firm expressly states in this policy or in another writing that any Collected Information will only be used for a specific purpose, the Firm will only use such Collected Information for such purpose, unless you subsequently consent to its being used for another purpose.
 The purposes for which California Information is collected by the Firm are set forth in the Firm’s California Privacy Disclosures and are accessible as set forth in Section 16.

 Any Collected Information obtained by the Firm, whether or not for a specific purpose, may be transferred to third parties designated by the Firm (including, but not limited to, any affiliates, distributors, sub-contractors or vendors engaged by the Firm to perform administrative and technological functions) for any purposes for which the Firm could use such Collected Information.
-However, in the case of Shield Information, and only to the extent required by the Privacy Shield Principles, (a) the Firm will notify you of such transfer, (b) such third party’s right to use Shield Information is limited to such purposes, (c) such third party is obligated to provide at least the same level of privacy protection as is required by the Privacy Shield Principles, (d) the Firm takes commercially reasonable steps to ensure that such third party effectively processes Shield Information in a manner consistent with the Firm’s obligations under the Privacy Shield Principles, (e) such third party is required to notify the Firm if such third party makes a determination that it can no longer meet its obligation to provide the same level of privacy protection as required under the Privacy Shield Principles, (f) upon such notice, the Firm must take commercially reasonable steps to stop and remediate unauthorized use of Shield Information, and (g) upon the request of the U.S. Department of Commerce (or its designee), the Firm must provide a summary or representative copy of the relevant privacy provisions of its agreements with such third party.
+However, in the case of Shield Information, and only to the extent required by the Privacy Shield Principles, the Firm will (a) notify you of such transfer, (b) require third parties to limit the use of Shield Information to such purposes, (c) require third parties to provide at least the same level of privacy protection as is required by the Privacy Shield Principles, (d) take commercially reasonable steps to ensure that third parties effectively processes Shield Information in a manner consistent with the Firm’s obligations under the Privacy Shield Principles, (e) require third parties to notify the Firm if such third party makes a determination that it can no longer meet its obligation to provide the same level of privacy protection as required under the Privacy Shield Principles, (f) take commercially reasonable steps to stop and remediate unauthorized use of Shield Information upon notice of such, and (g) provide a summary or representative copy of the relevant privacy provisions of its agreements with such third party to the U.S. Department of Commerce (or its designee) upon request.
 In cases of onward transfers to third parties of Shield Information, the Firm is potentially liable for the failure of such third party to comply with the Privacy Shield Principles.
-The categories of third parties with whom we share California Information are set forth in the Firm’s California Privacy Disclosures and are accessible as set forth in Section 16.
+The categories of third parties with whom the Firm shares California Information are set forth in the Firm’s California Privacy Disclosures and are accessible as set forth in Section 16.

-The Firm may also at any time, in its sole discretion, transfer any Collected Information (including, but not limited to, a computer’s Internet protocol addresses), whether or not you furnished such Collected Information for a specific purpose, to (a) comply with, or as permitted by, any applicable law or lawful request of a government or public authority for purposes of satisfying, among others, national security and law enforcement requirements, (b) cooperate with law enforcement, and other third parties, in investigating a claim of fraud, illegal activity or infringement of intellectual property rights, (c) protect the rights, property or legitimate business interests of the Firm or a third party, or (d) transfer such Collected Information to a third party acquiring all, or substantially all, of the Firm’s assets.
+The Firm may also at any time, in its sole discretion, transfer any Collected Information (including, but not limited to, a computer’s Internet protocol addresses), whether or not you furnished such Collected Information for a specific purpose, to (a) comply with, or as permitted by, any applicable law or lawful request of a government or public authority for purposes of satisfying, among others, national security and law enforcement requirements, (b) cooperate with law enforcement, and other third parties, in investigating a claim of fraud, illegal activity or infringement of intellectual property rights, (c) protect the rights, property or legitimate business interests of the Firm or, subject to the Firm’s obligations as attorneys with respect to client information, a third party, or (d) transfer such Collected Information to a third party acquiring all, or substantially all, of the Firm’s assets.
 If Collected Information is so transferred, the Firm will have no responsibility for any action of the third party to whom or which such Collected Information is transferred.

 14. Third-Party Sites